Particular/docs.particular.net/nservicebus/transports/transactions.md

 ### Transport transaction - Sends atomic with Receive

 Some transports support enlisting outgoing operations in the current receive transaction.
 This prevents messages being sent to downstream endpoints during retries.
-Currently only the MSMQ and SQL Server transports support this type of transaction mode.

 Use the following code to use this mode: